The Reimer Group Members

 Postdoctoral Fellows

-Dr. Sophia Fricke is developing magnetic resonance techniques to gain molecular insight into materials and processes in environmental chemistry.
+Dr. Sophia Fricke is a Fellow with the Pines Magnetic Resonance Center and is developing magnetic resonance techniques to gain molecular insight into materials and processes in environmental chemistry.
 Sophia completed her Ph.D. in physical chemistry at UC Davis with Prof. Matthew Augustine, where she optimized the matrix pencil method for signal analysis in low field, portable NMR.
 After completing her Ph.D., Sophia went on to postdoc at Dr. Eiichi Fukushima’s company, ABQMR, under Drs.
 Hilary Fabich and Mark Conradi, before returning to California.
 Outside of the lab, Sophia enjoys running, hiking, and wilderness photography.

 Predoctoral Students